microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 # Build predictor for customized kernel
-TODO if user has a new kernel, he/she needs to add: 1) tf kernel code generation in `generator/networks`.
+TODO registration: kernels in blocks.py if user has a new kernel, he/she needs to add: 1) tf kernel code generation in `generator/networks`.
 2) collect the prior data and implement sampling code.